mbedward/packcircles/README.md

 avoid edge effects, the bounding rectangle is treated as a toroid.
 Each circle's centre is constrained to lie within the rectangle but its edges are allowed to extend outside.

+## TODO

+- Allow a specified amount of overlap.
+- Unbounded circle packing where we allow the layout to expand as required.
+- Other bounding shapes.
+- Allow differential overlap, e.g. circles assigned to two groups, with some specified amount of overlap allowed between circles from different groups.